MetOffice/simulation-systems/source/WorkingPractices/Diagnostics/lfric_diagnostics.rst

       after the science section with the suffix ``_diags_mod.f90``.
    #.
 Add lines to write out the diagnostic field in the output
       procedure held in the same module.
    #.
-Add code to the calling algorithm to compute the new diagnostic,
+In the algorithm that calls the initialise and write routines,
-      including passing the field down to any kernels involved in the computation.
+      add the code to compute the new diagnostic, including passing the field down to any algorithms or kernels involved in the computation.
    #.
 If the diagnostic has not been requested, then the field will
-      not be properly initialised.
+      not be fully initialised.
 Therefore, include checks to ensure such diagnostics are not computed.

 Overview